 The tasting room is just minutes driving north of downtown Napa and is located in an area you don’t typically associate with a winery tasting room.
 Thats not a bad thing however; prior to their tasting room their offices were here and it made sense to combine both the office space and tasting facilities.
 The tasting room is located just off Soscol Ave behind the big Central Valley Builders supply building.

-The tasting room is elegant and includes both counter and sit down table seating. among standard businesses in what is a business park.
+The tasting room is elegant and includes both counter and sit down table seating.
 Looks are deceiving and it is wineries such as these that are fun to seek out.
-The inside tasting room has been tastefully restored from its previous industrial uses and is very modern.
+The inside tasting room has been tastefully restored from its previous industrial uses yet feels highly modern.
 Robert Craig is appointment only and is setup to take only small groups.
 Typically tastings will be for your party only.
 The tasting is not rushed; it is very personal and informative; their staff is extremely knowledgeable about the wines and their vineyards.

 While their focus is on Cabernet Sauvignon they do make one white, a Chardonnay sourced from the Durell vineyard in Sonoma County.
 It is a vineyard that remains moderated by cooling breezes throughout the day due to its proximity to the bay.
 This wine has wonderful stone fruit aromas including pear and peach with a floral characteristic – mainly honeysuckle.
 The palate is rich with some of the fruit aroma characteristics continuing into the flavors (2007 vintage).

 Their wines are very balanced so not one aspect jumps out and dominates your palate.
 They are soft on the tannin structure and very easily drinkable now.
 Their Affinity Cabernet is like drinking liquid velvet – we’ve had several vintages of this wine over the past few years and despite the variation of blending percentages and varietals each year, the quality and taste profile is consistent year in and year out.
-The 2007 vintage has amazing aromatics which continue to evolve and develop in the glass as this wine opens…cedar box notes, cassis, chocolate with smooth velvety tannins anchoring the finish.
+The 2007 Robert Craig Affinity showcases memorable aromatics which continue to evolve and develop in the glass as this wine opens…cedar box notes, cassis, chocolate with smooth velvety tannins anchoring the finish.

 Two other must try wines are their Howell Mountain and Mt.
 Veeder Cabernet Sauvignon.
 The Mt.
-Veeder Cabernet Sauvignon was in fact their first wine produced as they did not yet have their Howell Mountain property.
+Veeder Cabernet Sauvignon was in fact their first wine produced as they did not yet own their Howell Mountain property (the site of their existing winery).
 The 2005 Howell Mountain Cabernet is one of our favorite Robert Craig wines.
 It is unfined and unfiltered for maximum flavor and color.
 There is a mix of blackberry and white pepper on the palate with some subtle spices towards the finish (cloves, more pepper and even some anis).
 The 2005 was certainly one of our favorite wines until we tried the 2006 vintage.
 One word can be best used to describe that wine, awesome!

 Their Zinfandel is a fairly new addition to their wine portfolio.
 Bob had his eye on a particular vineyard high on Howell Mountain for 6 years before fruit became available.
 This is a wine they now produce every year.
 The 2007 Zinfandel shows nice baking spices with hints of black pepper both on the nose and the palate.
 This wine shows concentrated flavors but hangs out on the more “refined” side rather than the “jammy” side.